Frazz: Recurring characters

-Mrs. Olsen – Mrs. Olsen is the third grade teacher at Bryson Elementary, and the teacher from hell.
+Mrs. Olsen – Mrs. Beatrice Olsen is the third grade teacher at Bryson Elementary, and the teacher from hell.
 She is frequently the object of tricks and practical jokes by Frazz and Caulfield, and Caulfield's questions/comments in class often drive her to distraction.
 She had enough of Frazz when he was her student years ago, and would just as soon he leave for good.
 Another side of her character is seen when Caulfield gets a summer job in her garden (a summer 2005 sequence in Frazz) and they come to have a sense of respect for each other.
 She has a sibling, as she also has a niece.
 She is also of Scandinavian (probably Norwegian) descent, as she once cooked lutefisk for her class.
-She is shown to be a hero at heart with the story arc starting the week of 17 June 2013, although she wants to keep intact her public image of a crusty exterior and unsympathetic attitude.
+She is shown to be a hero at heart with the story arc starting the week of June 17, 2013, although she wants to keep intact her public image of a crusty exterior and unsympathetic attitude.
 She is a composite of several of Mallett's teachers and one of Mallett's wife's teachers.

 Dr. Spaetzle – The African-American principal of Bryson Elementary.
 Mallet describes him as "frazzled... a good man who's reached his limits... and he aged up into administration."
 He craves the adoration the students heap on Frazz, and wants to be just like him.
 He wore nerdy glasses all throughout high school.
 We learn that he earned a Ph.D. in education.

 Coach Hacker – The physical education teacher, interested only in team sports, with no interest in participatory athletics.
 Coach Hacker was an All-Big 10 defensive end in the 1970s, but now is out-of shape and has been married five times.
 According to Mallett, he is "dim, a little mean, so closed down", and "doesn't understand Frazz any more than he understands how to work a combination lock".
 Mallet has intentionally moved to including Coach Hacker very little, saying "every time Hacker showed up, the joke was the same each time... plus with all the CTE brain issues around football, it's not funny."

 Mr. Uhrmann – A substitute teacher for Mrs. Olsen who is unflustered by Caulfield.
 He is described by Frazz as the only one of Caulfield's substitute teachers not to "throw up his hands and quit by 9:30".
 Caulfield calls him "The Uhrmanator".

 Mrs. Trevino – The second-grade teacher at Bryson Elementary.
 She cooks gorditas for her class every Cinco de Mayo.
 Mrs. Trevino has been phased away from the strip now that Ms. Plainwell (Mrs. Trevino's former best friend) and Frazz are in a relationship.

 Clutch – Frazz's friend & fellow runner/cyclist.
 Works as an emergency room nurse.
 Clutch has been phased away from the strip now that Ms. Plainwell and Frazz are in a relationship.